lancyliu/P2P-file-sharing-system/README.md

 # P2P-file-sharing-system
-##this project implement several kind of P2P file sharing system, include napster style and guntella style.
+###This project implement several kind of P2P file sharing system,
+###which include napster style and guntella style.
-###detailed design pattern can be seen in the folder.
+###Detailed design pattern can be seen in the folder.